 We have high expectations for every child and want them to achieve their full potential.
 Therefore, we believe that teaching for mastery is essential for children to gain a deeper understanding of the Maths that they are learning.

 We use a consistent calculation policy that shows what is taught in each year group and the (various) methods that we can use to approach a mathematical problem.
 We follow the White Rose Maths scheme of learning and have a concrete, pictorial and abstract (CPA) approach to learning Maths.
 We strive to teach the children how to differentiate between fluency, problem solving and reasoning, and therefore further develop this level of understanding and mastery.
-In addition, we use a number of online resources to support the teaching and learning of maths in school and at home including Numbots, Times Table Rock Stars and Mangahigh.
+In addition, we use a number of online resources to support the teaching and learning of maths in school and at home including Numbots and Times Table Rock Stars.

 By the end of Key Stage 2, we want children to be able to make sense of the world around them through developing their ability to calculate, reason and solve problems.
 We aim to support children to achieve economic well-being and equip them with a range of computation skills and the ability to solve problems in a variety of contexts.